santojos/Distributed-Systems/CAP Theorem.md

 - [x] Consistent
 - [x] Available

-  No partition means single node, does not make sense
+  No partition means single node, does not make sense in distributed system

 ▪️ **Lets Pick AP**
 - [x] Available
 - [x] Partition Tolerant

-  We might get inconsistent stale data instead of no data. _Pratically two of the three combinations does not hold up._
+  We might get inconsistent stale data instead of no data.

+ _Pratically two of the three combinations does not hold up._

 #### What makes sense

-**CP** looses availability only when there is a network partition, **CA** are non partitin tolerent and in case there is a partition they loose availability, which means **CP** and **CA** are identical.
+**CP** looses availability only when there is a network partition, **CA** are non partition tolerent and in case there's a partition they loose availability, which means **CP** and **CA** are identical.
 Which furthur means in the event of a partition, what should the system give up, C or A?

-Also consider that to get a **higly available system**, a distributed system must replicate data and as soon as a distributed system startes replicating data, _a tradeoff between consistency and latency arises._
+Also consider that to be a **higly available system**, a distributed system must replicate data and as soon as data starts replicating ther arises _a tradeoff between consistency and latency._

 #### PACELC Theroem